-Crispian is a leading dispute resolution lawyer and a partner in Gilbert + Tobin’s Disputes + Investigations group.
+Crispian is a partner in Gilbert + Tobin’s Disputes + Investigations group.

 Crispian works across many sectors, including the banking and finance, media, telecommunications and infrastructure sectors.
 He also advises on complex broadcasting services matters for numerous clients.

 Crispian is recommended for dispute resolution by leading international legal directories including Legal 500 and Chambers Asia-Pacific.
 Sources characterise him as a lawyer of "great charm and determination," praising him as "extremely shrewd and able" as well as "very thorough, methodical and up to speed on things."
 Chambers Asia-Pacific 2018.

 - Advising on a class action against a global car manufacturer.

 - Acting for Vocation Limited (in liquidation) in relation to two securities class actions in the Federal Court of Australia.
 We were successful in having a third class action dismissed.